 Thinking is one of the Key competencies of the New Zealand Curriculum (NZC) and it is an essential part of teaching and learning.
-Gifted and talented learners thrive in an environment in which thinking is valued and developed deliberately through a variety of approaches in a variety of contexts.
+Gifted learners thrive in an environment in which thinking is valued and developed deliberately through a variety of approaches in a variety of contexts.

 The teaching of thinking in New Zealand kura/school/ECE settings/Kāhui Ako is sometimes focused on particular tools (e.g., de Bono’s thinking hats), skills (e.g., critical thinking or problem solving), dispositions (e.g., Costa’s Habits of Mind) or a thinking framework/taxonomy (e.g., SOLO [structure of observed learning outcomes] or Blooms).
 Gardner’s Multiple Intelligences are sometimes used to enable learners to consider different ways of employing thinking skills.
 A kura/school/ECE setting-wide understanding of the associated language of thinking can benefit metacognition throughout the learning community, including among parents/whānau.
 The teaching of thinking is supported by many books, programmes and packages, as well as regular sharing by educators via social media and in professional learning groups.